 But most people on I-4 make it from point A to point B and are fine, Dr. Humphrey notes.
 Potential issues can sound scary, but the majority of women go through a normal pregnancy and I try to emphasize that with patients.

-With four convenient delivery locations, Florida Hospital for Women has specialists, physicians and nurses who create a nurturing and patient-centered environment for women of advanced maternal age.
+With four convenient delivery locations, AdventHealth for Women has specialists, physicians and nurses who create a nurturing and patient-centered environment for women of advanced maternal age.

-When combined with 24-7 availability of a delivery team and Florida Hospital for Childrens Level III NICU to provide the highest level of care for our tiniest patients, theres no more comfortable choice for a pregnant mom.
+When combined with 24-7 availability of a delivery team and AdventHealth for Children's Level III NICU to provide the highest level of care for our tiniest patients, there's no more comfortable choice for a pregnant mom.

 We believe in the whole health and well-being of you and your baby from conception to birth and beyond and are committed to providing you with the best care available.
-Please visit Florida Hospital for Women or call 407-303-4HER to make an appointment or to speak with one of our specialists about your next steps on the path to motherhood.
+Please visit AdventHealth for Women or call Call407-303-4HER to make an appointment or to speak with one of our specialists about your next steps on the path to motherhood.